-of a(n): Form
+Form

-Individual Form ND-1
+Form ND-1

-Estate or trust 38
+38

-C corporation 40
+40

 If the taxpayer is a passthrough entity, see "Passthrough entity" on page 1.

 When to claim credit

 The first year the tax credit must be claimed is the tax year in which the related zone project is completed, as specified in the final zone project approval letter issued to the nonparticipating property owner.
 If the entire credit cannot be used in the tax year in which it is first claimed, the unused credit may be carried over for up to five tax years.